- 11 January 2013

 By the next general election in 2015, they intend to have taken further action in 5 areas - resources; training; health screening; patient services; and administration, management and legislation.

 We’ve pulled apart the health care section to provide you with a simple report on what to expect in health and social care over the next two years.

 To have invested a portion of £300million into specialised housing for those who need care; £100million to improve technologies for patient care and patient details; and £56million across 4 years into child and young people’s mental health problems – the last spurred by the Winterbourne incidents.

-- To have introduced a Universal Deferred Payments system so that you don’t have to sell your house to get residential care.
+To have an established Dementia Friends scheme to improve GP monitoring and public awareness of dementia.
+To have introduced a Universal Deferred Payments system so that you don’t have to sell your house to get residential care.

 To have introduced a new bowel screening programme with a view to reducing yearly bowel cancer deaths by 3,000.

 To have improved access and waiting times for mental health issues and better screening for post-natal depression so as to ‘put mental health on a par with physical health’.